 Role Models Start at the Top

 Procurement ethics, like many other aspects of management, are top-down.
-The example set by senior management, its attitude, and its behaviour, strongly influence employees at other levels.
+The example set by senior management, its attitude, and its behavior strongly influence employees further down the pecking order.
 Senior managers have to demonstrate fairness and transparency to encourage the visibility of the same qualities in procurement executives and teams.
 Procurement ethics have to be on display.

 If ethical standards are applied, but hidden, suspicious among stakeholders (internal customers and suppliers, for example) can still arise if decisions do not match their hopes or expectations.

-This does not relieve procurement staff of its responsibility to “do the right thing”.
-Nor does it guarantee that the right thing to do will be obvious.
-The example scenario at the beginning of this article about breaking a contract with a supplier came from a real-life case.
+That does not relieve the procurement staff of its responsibility to “do the right thing.”
+Nor does it guarantee that the right thing to do will be apparent.
+The example-scenario earlier in this article about breaking a contract with a supplier came from a real-life case.

 Instructed by a senior executive, the procurement executive terminated the contract with the first supplier.
-The financial prejudice to that supplier was probably serious, possibly fatal.
-Termination of the contract however meant important financial breathing space for the buying company.
+The financial prejudice to that supplier was probably severe and possibly fatal.
+Termination of the deal, however, meant valuable fiscal breathing space for the buying company.
 Sometimes there is no easy answer, even from the top.

 The Supplier’s Point of View

-There is an assumption sometimes that villains in a procurement scandal must include the supplier.
-After all, if people involved in procurement have been corrupted, there must be a corruptor and suppliers can make good scapegoats.
+There is an assumption sometimes that the villains in a procurement scandal must include the supplier.
+After all, if people involved in procurement are corrupt, there must be a corruptor, and suppliers can make good scapegoats.

-Procurement teams would also do well to remember that suppliers that have behaved ethically and won business honestly also need to be paid in a timely way.
-Otherwise, not only can motivation dwindle for upholding ethical standards, but also there may be fewer surviving ethical suppliers to do business with anyway.
+Procurement teams would also do well to remember that suppliers that have behaved ethically and won business honestly, also need to be paid in a timely way.
+Otherwise, motivation for upholding ethical standards can dwindle, and there may be fewer surviving ethical suppliers with which to do business.

 Detecting Potential Procurement Ethics Problems

-Identifying and understanding the problem are important parts to putting solutions in place.
-Telltale signs that something is amiss often fall into the following categories:
+Identifying and understanding the problem is essential for anyone intending to put solutions in place.
+Telltale signs that something is amiss can fall into the following categories: